xiaoxianyu-office/mm/Skills/Targeters/Owner.md

 ## Description
-Targets the Owner of the casting mob
+Targets the Owner of the casting mob.
+The Owner can be set via the [SetOwner](/mechanics/setowner) mechanic

 ## Attributes